email light / dark

 About reqs.tech

-What follows is a timeline of becoming—a slightly self-indulgent, occasionally poetic retrospective that hints at why I build things the way I do.
-And why that might be exactly what you need, technically speaking.
+What follows is a timeline of becoming; a slightly self-indulgent, occasionally poetic retrospective that attempts to explain why I build things the way I do, and why that might be exactly what you need, technically speaking.

 Tech Level Zero